Why are fried eggs in France always Sunny Side up?

 Sunny-side-up eggs are usually a component of a dish for lunch or dinner.

-Here are a few examples of lunch and dinner dishes in France that come with a sunny-side-up egg as part of the dish.
+Here are a few well-known lunch and dinner dishes that come with a sunny-side-up egg in France. (see photos below)

 • Galettes Bretonnes (Buckwheat Crepes).